netsys-lab/scion-education-network-documentation/docs/source/join.rst

 Connect to BRIDGES (US)
 ----------------

-To connect to the network over BRIDGES, please contact us for further information.
+To connect to the network over BRIDGES, please contact us for further information (marten.gartner@ovgu.de).

 Connect to KISTI (ASIA/Global)
 ----------------
 Also a connection over KISTI is possible.
-Please contact us for further information.
+Please contact us for further information (marten.gartner@ovgu.de).

 Install SCION